 Plant and properties of Custard Apple

 The tree is erect and has a trunk of 25-35 cm thickness with a spreading crown.
-The average height of the tree is in between 4.5 to 10 m.
+The average height of the tree is between 4.5 to 10 m.
 The leaves of the tree smell weird and are deciduous in nature.
-They have an oblong shape with a length of 10-20 cm and a width of maximum 5 cm.
+They have an oblong shape with a length of 10-20 cm and a width of a maximum of 5 cm.
 The leaves have conspicuous veins and are arranged alternately on the stem.
 Flowers of the plant can be found in clusters; they are slender and have rich fragrance.
 The petals are 2-3 cm long with pale yellow color on the inside having red or purple spots and light green on the outside.

 The fruit is 8-16 cm in diameter and looks like a heart.
-It is lopsided, irregular or oblate having a depression at the base.
+It is lopsided, irregular, or oblate having depression at the base.
 The skin of the fruit is thin, but rough in texture and turns brownish or yellow when ripe.
 The inside of the fruit contains a thick creamy granular layer of flesh in the form of juicy segments with a single hard, black and glossy seed.
 A fibrous central core extends halfway through the fruit and is attached to the stem.
-A single fruit may contain 50 seeds on an average.
+A single fruit may contain 50 seeds on average.

 The fruits contain calories, proteins, carbohydrates, calcium, phosphorous, iron, carotene, thiamine, riboflavin, niacin, ascorbic acid, nicotinic acid, and moisture.